jacklaaa89/ExpressionParser/README.md

 - [x] Allow type checking using instanceof.
 - [x] Implement return statements in scripts.
 - [x] Implement import statements in scripts.
+- [ ] Add support to specify whether to use radians or degrees in trigonometric functions.